kristopolous/webspace/README.js.md

 All JS files are loaded at start time.
 An event system called EvDa controls the flow (https://github.com/kristopolous/EvDa).
 It's used in its most basic form.

 CSS files are loaded as needed during the loading of the other files.

+Here's a drawing of how our MV* thing first in:

+File Importer -> Display Formatter -> Backbone Model

+Then from the Model we do

+  [Arranger -> Lines -> Events]